Senior Assessment Rules

 If you know one of these situations exists before the deadline, talk to your teacher about getting more time or withdrawing from the assessment.
 Usually, you'll need proof (like a doctor's note) to get an extension or withdrawal.
 Just a note from your parents might not be enough.
 If the assessment is a test, you'll have to take it when you come back to school or as soon as possible after that.3.
 If you miss work, you can't just get a special grade for it.
 You can only pass if you have enough valid and real evidence that relates to the assessment.
 If there's no evidence, it will be marked as "absent" or "not submitted."

 FURTHER ASSESSMENT OPPORTUNITIES

-The HODs shall communicate the result of such an appeal to the student in writing.
-If the student is still not satisfied, the final appeal is to the Deputy Principal (Senior School).
+3. The Head of Department will let you know the result of your appeal in writing.
+If you're still not satisfied, the final step is to appeal to the Deputy Principal, Senior School.